bhauman/bhauman.github.com/_posts/2016-05-17-good-configuration-feedback-is-essential.md

 It would just be **crazy over the top** for the tool to detect and report that `dependncies` is misspelled.

-One could argue that this isn't such a big deal, but when you consider the total amount of time we spend configuring tools that give us crappy configuration validation and feedback it paints a picture of an extremely antagonistic environment.
+One could argue that this isn't such a big deal, but ...

+> when you consider the total amount of time we spend configuring
+> tools that give us crappy configuration validation and feedback, it
+> paints a picture of an extremely antagonistic environment.

 Again, I'm not picking on NPM, this behavior is ubiquitous.

 ## A cultural blindspot

-The above npm example was extremely easy to find.
+The above NPM example was extremely easy to find.
 I just tried the first thing that came to mind knowing full well that it would most likely provide crappy feedback.
 I would have been very surprised if NPM responded with a decent feedback message.